 - Tape Measure: If you are a beginner DIY roofer, you definitely want to use your tape measure to ensure proper installation.
 Eyeballing shingle overhangs and cuts is not a great idea.
 You don’t want to remove and re-install a piece because you didn’t measure it accurately the first time.

-These 7 things are as basic as it gets for a roofing tool kit.
+These 7 tools are as basic as it gets for a roofing tool kit.
 It will get you by, and you’ll be able to remove and replace a couple of shingles, probably, but for larger roofing projects, you’ll need to pull out the big guns, and that list extends below.

 - A nail gun for quickly nailing down shingles.